graceadler64/LIS545-Invisible-Illnesses-and-or-Disabilities/README.md

 A.3.
 Structured Metadata for IID Data: This is structured metadata file for the data itself, formatted in Dublin Core.

 A.4.
-While not included in the original data files, the data curator decided to include a .txt document with just the survey questions for ease of access.
+IID Survey Questions and Variables.txt: While not included in the original data files, the data curator decided to include a .txt document with just the survey questions and variables for ease of access.

 B. General Repository files